stickbear2015/docs/docs/applications/voip/deploy-voip-services-with-asterisk-and-freepbx-on-ubuntu-12-04-precise.md

 For this guide we will install Asterisk from source rather than from Ubuntu's repositories.
 The newer version offers several additional features, including the ability to integrate a Google Voice account as a trunk.
 We will use FreePBX as a web interface for our Asterisk configuration.

 **Please note:** Because of the special configuration options required for this setup, you should not run other services on the Linode you intend to use Asterisk on.
-It is also worth noting that this guide will walk you through using PV-GRUB.
+It is also worth noting that this guide will walk you through using GRUB Legacy.
 Any alterations to the steps in this guide will fall outside the scope of support.

  {: .note }
 >